ghc-proposals/ghc-proposals/README.rst

    features, or unexpected breaking changes not covered by the backwards compatibility assessment.
 In this case the proposal should be revised.

-   `≡ List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals>`_ •
+   `≡ List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals>`__
-   `≡ List of proposals being revised <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`_ •
+   `≡ List of proposals being revised <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`__
-   `≡ List of rejected proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%Rejected%22>`_
+   `≡ List of rejected proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%Rejected%22>`__

-7. Label: `Dormant <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Dormant%22>`_.
+7. Label: `Dormant <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Dormant%22>`__.
 If a proposal sees no activity for along time, it is marked as “dormant”, and eventually closed.

-   `What is a dormant proposal? <#what-is-a-dormant-proposal>`_ • `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Dormant%22>`_
+   `What is a dormant proposal? <#what-is-a-dormant-proposal>`__ `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Dormant%22>`__

-8. Label: `Implemented <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`_.
+8. Label: `Implemented <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__.
 Once a proposal is accepted, it still has to be implemented.
 The author may do that, or someone else.
 We mark the proposal as “implemented” once it hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request).

-   `≡ List of proposals pending implementation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Accepted%22+-label%3A%22Implemented%22>`_ •
+   `≡ List of proposals pending implementation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Accepted%22+-label%3A%22Implemented%22>`__
-   `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`_
+   `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__

 Do not hesitate to `contact <#questions>`_ us if you have questions.